dnlwbr/Human-Robot-AR-Interface/README.md

 # Human-Robot AR Interface

 Augmented Reality Interface developed for the HoloLens 2 as part of Weber et al., HRI'22 and HRI'23.
+For further information see [project page](https://github.com/dnlwbr/Multiperspective-Teaching).

 If you find the code useful, please consider citing our papers.
 For the human-robot calibration and object segmentation, please cite: